 HT_MF, or VHT(11ac) for the FORMAT parameter of the TXVECTOR to indicate that the frame

 contains an HT Control field.

+-- It is set to 1 in an S1G RTS frame to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 9.48.3.3 (Relay-shared TXOP protection mechanism).

 Otherwise, the Order field is set to 0.